ksun46/TwoLevelAlgo/README.md

 ```julia
 Pkg.build("ExcelReaders")
 ```
 and then re-run the script.
+Though not observed by the authors, if any other pacakage reports compilation errors, please also try to run `Pkg.build("$PACKAGE_NAME")` to see if the problem can be fixed.
 Please also check the screen output to make sure Ipopt and linear solver are installed correctly.
 ### Network Problem
 In this part, one master and up to four workers threads will be used.
 So a total of five threads should be available.
 Execute
 ```julia